-(u) Marketing and advertising expenses
+(t) Marketing and advertising expenses

-Marketing and advertising expenses consist primarily of targeted online and offline marketing costs for promoting the Group's ecommerce projects and the Group's own brand building, such as Leju property visit, sponsored marketing campaigns, online or print advertising, public relations and sponsored events.
+Marketing and advertising expenses consist primarily of targeted online and offline marketing costs for promoting the Group's e-commerce projects and the Group's own brand building, such as Leju property visit, sponsored marketing campaigns, online or print advertising, public relations and sponsored events.
 The Group expenses all marketing advertising costs as incurred and record these costs within "Selling, general and administrative expenses" on the consolidated statements of operations when incurred.
 The nature of the Group's direct marketing activities is such that they are intended to attract subscribers for the online advertising and potential property buyers to purchase the discount coupons.
-The Group incurred marketing and advertising expenses amounting to \$487,111,773, \$523,315,406 and \$442,975,679 for the years ended December 31, 2019, 2020 and 2021, respectively.
+The Group incurred marketing and advertising expenses amounting to \$523,315,406, \$442,975,679 and \$237,268,507 for the years ended December 31, 2020, 2021 and 2022, respectively.